introduction-to-python-2021-1/PythonFinalTask/rss_reader/README.md

 ## News caching

 The RSS news is stored in a local storage while reading.
+Local storage is located in the directory **data** as **localstorage.json**.
 The format of this storage is shown down below:

 ```json
 {